A #1 New York Times

 With bold art and thoughtful yet playful text, Antiracist Baby

-, which won the National Book Award for Nonfiction; How to Be an Antiracist
+, which won the W.E.B.
+Du Bois Book Prize, and How to Be an Antiracist

 Ashley Lukashevsky is an illustrator and visual artist who uses illustration and art as a tool to strengthen social movements against systemic racism and sexism.
 Before moving to illustration full-time, she was the art director at KINDLAND and the social impact designer at LA2050, an initiative to create a positive shared future for all Angelenos.
 Learn more at her website http://www.ashleylukashevsky.com or follow her on Instagram @ASHLUKADRAWS.